 Responsiveness of the Activity Participation Outcome Measure in adult patients with Traumatic Brain Injury in an acute private neurological rehabilitation setting in South Africa

-increase their activity participation.
-Tracking change throughout the rehabilitation is essential for funders of the service as well as the
+and increase their activity participation.
+Tracking change throughout the rehabilitation is essential for funders of the service as

-(FIMâ„¢+FAM) with the Activity Participation Outcomes Measure (APOM).
-This was administered TBI patients in the acute neurological
+Measure (FIMâ„¢+FAM) with the Activity Participation Outcomes Measure (APOM).
+This was administered TBI patients in the

-weekly on both outcome measures.
-The responsiveness between the APOM and FIMâ„¢+FAM was tested using the dependent t-test
+scored weekly on both outcome measures.
+The responsiveness between the APOM and FIMâ„¢+FAM was tested using the

-occupational therapists address in rehabilitation.
-The lack of a measure of physical components in the APOM makes it a difficult to be
+that occupational therapists address in rehabilitation.
+The lack of a measure of physical components in the APOM makes it a

 Key words: Activity participation outcome measure, Traumatic Brain Injuries, Acute neurological rehabilitation, responsiveness